odea-project/qAlgorithms/README.md

 If you are unfamiliar with using the shell, keep in mind that you can use relative paths. "." is the current directory and ".." is the directory above the current one.
 When you want to refer to files in your current directory, use ".\\".
 This is also required when running qAlgorithms, provided you did not add it to the PATH system variable.
+You have to supply your desired input as arguments to the qAlgorithms.exe command.
+Enter a space after every argument (refer to the example commands a bit further down).
+Execute the command by pressing the "enter" key.

+You can also drag a folder into the powershell window to copy its path into the command line.

 ## Linux
 Currently, no Linux releases are provided.
 We recommend you to clone the repository